Deploying Quarkus applications to OpenShift

 quarkus.openshift.route.expose=true

-You don’t necessarily need to add this property in the
+You do not need to add this property in the

 The same applies to all properties listed below. |

-Let’s see an example about how to configure a secured Route using passthrough termination by simply adding the "quarkus.openshift.route.tls" properties:
+The following example shows how to configure a secured Route by using passthrough termination by adding the "quarkus.openshift.route.tls" properties:

 quarkus.openshift.route.expose=true